Kuomintang: Under Chiang Kai-shek in mainland China

 Japan surrendered in 1945, and Taiwan was returned to the Republic of China on 25 October of that year.
 The brief period of celebration was soon shadowed by the possibility of a civil war between the KMT and CCP.
 The Soviet Union declared war on Japan just before it surrendered and occupied Manchuria, the north eastern part of China.
 The Soviet Union denied the KMT army the right to enter the region but allowed the CCP to take control of the Japanese factories and their supplies.

 Full-scale civil war between the Communists and the Nationalists erupted in 1946.
 The Communist Chinese armies, the People's Liberation Army (PLA), previously a minor faction, grew rapidly in influence and power due to several errors on the KMT's part.
 First, the KMT reduced troop levels precipitously after the Japanese surrender, leaving large numbers of able-bodied, trained fighting men who became unemployed and disgruntled with the KMT as prime recruits for the PLA.

-Second, the KMT government proved thoroughly unable to manage the economy, allowing hyperinflation to result.
+Secondly, the KMT government proved thoroughly unable to manage the economy, allowing the hyperinflation in China to go uncontrolled in the late 1930s.
 Among the most despised and ineffective efforts it undertook to contain inflation was the conversion to the gold standard for the national treasury and the Chinese gold yuan in August 1948, outlawing private ownership of gold, silver and foreign exchange, collecting all such precious metals and foreign exchange from the people and issuing the Gold Standard Scrip in exchange.
 As most farmland in the north were under CCP's control, the cities governed by the KMT lacked food supply and this added to the hyperinflation.
 The new scrip became worthless in only ten months and greatly reinforced the nationwide perception of the KMT as a corrupt or at best inept entity.
 Third, Chiang Kai-shek ordered his forces to defend the urbanized cities.
 This decision gave CCP a chance to move freely through the countryside.
 At first, the KMT had the edge with the aid of weapons and ammunition from the United States (US).
 However, with the country suffering from hyperinflation, widespread corruption and other economic ills, the KMT continued to lose popular support.
 Some leading officials and military leaders of the KMT hoarded material, armament and military-aid funding provided by the US.
 This became an issue which proved to be a hindrance of its relationship with US government.
 US President Harry S. Truman wrote that "the Chiangs, the Kungs and the Soongs (were) all thieves", having taken $750 million in US aid.